Hilary Price and Rihoko Ueno

 Scope and Contents

-The papers of New York City Asian American artist Ching Ho Cheng measure 6.8 linear feet and date from circa 1950 to 2014, with the bulk of the materials dating from 1970-1989.
-The collection documents Cheng's art career and life through biographical material, correspondence, personal business and estate records, printed material, a scrapbook, photographic material, artwork, sketchbooks, and artifacts.
+The papers of New York City-based Asian American artist Ching Ho Cheng measure 6.8 linear feet and date from circa 1950 to 2014, with the bulk of the materials dating from 1970-1989.
+The collection documents Cheng's art career and life through biographical material; correspondence with friends, family, and galleries; personal business and estate records; printed material such as books, clippings, exhibition catalogues, and magazines; a scrapbook; photographic material mostly of Cheng and his family and friends; artwork in the form of sketches and drawings; sketchbooks, and artifacts.

 Biographical material includes artist's statements, biographical writings, lists, life and death documents, a memorial book, naturalization paperwork, and one file of collaborative poetry with David Rattray.